jenkinsci/mabl-integration-plugin/README.md

 -   continueOnPlanFailure: Continue if your plan/tests fail
 -   environmentId: Selects the environment to run deployments against (one of environmentId or applicationId is required)
--   restApiKeyName: The name of the API key secret of the desired deployment workspace - Required
+-   restApiKeyId: The id of the API key secret of the desired deployment workspace - Required

 *Note* that if you want to select specific plan labels, then use the